No Mesh Inguinal Hernia Surgery Fort Myers, Naples, Cape Coral,FL

 A anesthesiologist or a nurse anesthetist will be providing anesthesia at our center.

 What mesh do you use?

-I rarely use mesh on inguinal hernia repairs now.
-Approximately 98% are done with no mesh tension free repair (Desarda Technique).
+Dr. Tomas rarely uses mesh on inguinal hernia repairs now.
+Approximately 99% are done with no mesh tension free repair (Desarda Technique).
 If we do use mesh it is the PHS mesh by ethicon for inguinal hernia repairs and Timesh for umbilical hernia repairs.
-I have experienced no rejections with mesh that I have been using over the past three years our surgical center has been open.
+However, mesh is rarely used.

 What Hotel would you recommend?

 Please see the Marriott Fairfield Inn logo on our home page, ufirsthealth.com.
 Click on this logo and look on the left of the page and input your check in and check out date as well as number of guests/rooms.
 We have arranged a discount of $89.00 per night for our patients.
 Please use the corporate/promotional code YY1..
 Pick up to and from the airport and surgical center is complimentary for your convenience.